Cardington Airfield: Building Research Establishment

 In 1971 Hangar 2 became the Fire Research Station (part of the Home Office) which conducted gas explosion experiments and for investigating fires.
 Full scale testing and fire research was undertaken from 1989.
 In 1990 the facility was transferred to Building Research Establishment as a whole building test facility for the Cardington tests.
 Here, multi-storey steel, concrete and wooden buildings were constructed and then destructively tested within the huge space available.
 This shed was repainted and maintained in comparison with Shed 1.

 The buildings tests were mentioned during the course of the BBC series The Conspiracy Files as evidence in the controversy surrounding the collapse of World Trade Center Building 7 on 11 September 2001.

 Meteorological Research Unit

 There has been Meteorological Office presence on the site since flying began in the 1920s and The Met Office association continues by maintaining a Meteorological Research Unit (MRU).
 This is responsible for conducting research into part of the atmosphere called the boundary layer by using a tethered helium balloon which is kept in a small portable hangar.
 A continuous record of surface meteorological observations has also been made since 1996.

 Indoor model aircraft flying

 By the support of Lord Brabazon, fliers of extreme lightweight high-performance indoor flying models obtained access over a period of over 40 years.
+The first F1D World Championship took place in Cardington in 1961.
 Four world championships were held in the 1970s and 1980s for teams from across Europe and the United States.
 Record flights were made of over 45 minutes under the highest available ceiling in the UK.